DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Abstract

 \section{Abstract}

-Recently, \dalle{}~\cite{Ramesh2021}, a multimodal transformer language model, and its variants (including diffusion models) have shown high-quality text-to-image generation capabilities.
-However, despite the interesting image generation results, there has not been a detailed analysis on how to evaluate such models.
+Recently, \dalle{}~\cite{Ramesh2021}, a multimodal transformer language model, and its variants, including diffusion models, have shown high-quality text-to-image generation capabilities.
+However, despite the realistic image generation results, there has not been a detailed analysis of how to evaluate such models.
 In this work, we investigate the visual reasoning capabilities and social biases of different text-to-image models, covering both multimodal transformer language models and diffusion models.
 First, we measure three visual reasoning skills: object recognition, object counting, and spatial relation understanding.
-For this, we propose \skilldata{}, a compositional diagnostic dataset and evaluation toolkit that measures these skills.
-In our experiments, there exists a large gap between the performance of recent text-to-image models and the upper bound accuracy in object counting and spatial relation understanding skills.
-Second, we assess gender and skin tone biases by measuring the variance of the gender/skin tone distribution based on automated and human evaluation.
-We demonstrate that recent text-to-image models learn specific gender/skin tone biases from web image-text pairs.
-We hope that our work will help guide future progress in improving text-to-image generation models on visual reasoning skills and learning socially unbiased representations.\footnote{Code and data: \url{https://github.com/j-min/DallEval}}\footnote{\textbf{Updates in v2}: This manuscript includes updates to our previous version on visual reasoning skills (upgrading the \skilldata{} dataset with more features and a stronger object detection model), social bias analysis (replacing racial bias analysis with skin tone bias analysis using the Monk Skin Tone Scale), and evaluated models (added \stable{} model).
-Please see the corresponding sections for details and \cref{sec:update_arxiv} for a summary of these updates.}
+For this, we propose \skilldata{}, a compositional diagnostic evaluation dataset that measures these skills.
+Despite the high-fidelity image generation capability, a large gap exists between the performance of recent models and the upper bound accuracy in object counting and spatial relation understanding skills.
+Second, we assess the gender and skin tone biases by measuring the gender/skin tone distribution of generated images across various professions and attributes.
+We demonstrate that recent text-to-image generation models learn specific biases about gender and skin tone from web image-text pairs.
+We hope our work will help guide future progress in improving text-to-image generation models on visual reasoning skills and learning socially unbiased representations.\footnote{Code and data: \url{https://github.com/j-min/DallEval}} \footnote{\textbf{ICCV 2023 version}: See \cref{sec:update_arxiv} for the version changelog. }